 Pull Cord – Now grab the pull cord handle and give it a good yank, the engine must turn over at 350 rpm minimum in order to produce a spark strong enough to ignite the fuel.

 If you find the pull cord very stiff to pull, make sure the blade isn’t obstructed by dry grass on the deck, and check that the bail lever is working properly.

 6 After Starting – As soon as your engine has warmed up, move the throttle lever to fast/run (If manual choke fitted).
-A warm engine ran continually on choke will give off black smoke, run poorly and will shorten its life.
+A warm engine running continually on a choke will give off black smoke, run poorly, and will shorten its life.